ponder-lab/eth-nlu-neural-language-model-2019/README.md

 ## Notes

 - To it edit the run.sh file to have the rights commands for the run
-- tensorboard is supported: tensorboar --logdir logs
+- tensorboard is supported: tensorboard --logdir logs
 - module load cuda/10.0.130 module load cudnn/7.5